MIKOLO321/Data-analytics/README.md

 2. SQL – for data cleaning and preparation

-3. DAX – for advanced calculations and measures
+3. DAX – utilized for creating advanced calculations and performance measures.